-FG, WIPO Deepen Collaboration To Turn Nigeria’s Intellectual Property Into Reasonable Financial Assets
+FG, WIPO Deepen Collaboration to Turn Nigeria’s Intellectual Property Into Reasonable Financial Assets

 He observed that over 3,000 Nigerian startups, including seven unicorns, are already attracting significant financial capital to the country, demonstrating that intellectual property is increasingly being driven by emerging economies.

-Earlier, the Attorney General of the Federation (AGF), Lateef Fagbemi (SAN), said the visit of the delegation reflects the growing partnership between Nigeria and WIPO, aimed at strengthening the country’s intellectual property ecosystem.
+Earlier, Attorney General of the Federation, Lateef Fagbemi (SAN), said the visit of the delegation reflects the growing partnership between Nigeria and WIPO, aimed at strengthening the country’s intellectual property ecosystem.

 According to him, Nigeria is home to a vibrant community of investors, creators, startups, and technology-driven businesses, noting that for innovation to continue thriving, there must be a strong legal and institutional framework, such as the National Intellectual Property Policy and Strategy (NIPPS).